beedeebob/BEN-WTR/README.md

+# BEN-WTR-APP
+This is the main application firmware for the BEN-WTR system

-# BEN-WTR
+## BEN-WTR
-Using a stm32F303 to read pressure, temperature, and humidity from a BME280, and post to a local MQTT server using an ESP-01
+The vision is for a system that will measure and post pressure, temperature, and humidity readings to a local MQTT server every minute or so.
+The firmware should support OTA updates.
+The system should be able to host a local webpage for configuration.

+## HARDWARE
+- Blue pill DIY board https://stm32-base.org/boards/STM32F103C8T6-Blue-Pill.html modified with STM32F303CBT6 processor
+- BME280 breakout board on SPI, measuring pressure, humidity, and temperature
+- W25QXX breakout board on SPI, as external flash storage for firmware OTA updates
+- ESP-01 with custom firmware (the latest AT command firmware with MQTT support did not fit)